rclone/rclone/docs/content/filtering.md

 Controls the minimum size file within the scope of an rclone command.
 Default units are `kBytes` but abbreviations `k`, `M`, or `G` are valid.

-Eg `rclone ls remote: --min-size 50k` lists files on `remote:` of 50kByte size or larger.
+E.g. `rclone ls remote: --min-size 50k` lists files on `remote:` of 50kByte size or larger.

 ### `--max-size` - Don't transfer any file larger than this